Clyde and Hebrides Ferry Service 3

 In a statement to Parliament on 16 November 2023, the former Minister for Transport set out Scottish Ministers’ preferred procurement route for the next CHFS contract (CHFS3), which is to explore a direct award (an award in reliance on the exemption in Regulation 13 (1) of the Public Contract (Scotland) Regulations 2015).

-A due diligence process will establish the feasibility of direct award from a financial, operational, and legal perspective.
+A due diligence process is underway to establish the feasibility of direct award from a financial, operational, and legal perspective.

-Subject to a satisfactory outcome, the Scottish Government will commence the necessary steps to facilitate a direct award with a final decision on this route expected in summer 2024.
+Subject to a satisfactory outcome of the due diligence exercise, the Scottish Government will commence the necessary steps to facilitate a direct award with a final decision on this route in the coming months.
 Should the due diligence exercise result in a decision not to proceed with direct award, then the procurement route would revert to a competitive tendering process.

-The current policy position regarding unbundling of the CHFS network was clearly expressed by the former Minister for Transport, Fiona Hyslop MSP, in her statement to parliament on 16 November 2023, and there are no plans to split up the network.
+The current policy position regarding unbundling of the CHFS network has been clearly expressed and there are no plans to split up the network.

-In relation to ferry priorities and governance structures under consideration through Project Neptune, the former Minister for Transport has been clear that no immediate decision will be taken on the merger of bodies or governance at this time.
-We will work with the relevant organisations, trades unions, and other stakeholders to identify the optimum final governance arrangements.
+In relation to ferry priorities and governance structures under consideration through Project Neptune, the Cabinet Secretary of Transport has been clear that no immediate decision will be taken on the merger of bodies or governance arrangements.

-Our work on development of the CHFS3 contract is underway, supported by technical and legal specialists.
-We are engaging with key stakeholders, including communities and trade unions, to inform the development of these key services.
-Details of further engagement sessions will be published on this page.
+We will continue to work with key stakeholders, including communities and trade unions, to inform the development of these key services.
+Details of further engagement sessions will be published on this page in the coming weeks.

 The new contract will take into account the wider ferries policy work being developed under the Islands Connectivity Plan.